madushadhanushka/github-readme/README.md

 # GitHub Readme Widgets
 This repository contain a collection of GitHub widgets that you can used to build your GitHub home page.
 Copy past the selected widget on your home page md file and change the parameters appropriately.

-If you found any interresting widgets?
-Then create a pull request and let know other programmers as well.
+**If you have any interresting widgets?
+Then create a pull request and let know other programmers as well.**

 >
 Happy code!